coderefinery/manuals/instructor-intro.md

 - Speaking like learners should be able to speak up with voice, instead of "answer in HackMD or discuss within your groups."

+- Forgetting to save time for Q&A: there is *more* Q&A because of HackMD.
+You might take a few minutes to screenshare HackMD and after each exercise session, after each break, after each episode, and at the end of each day.

 - Forgetting to screenshare the HackMD during Q&A time (this is the most important way learners know it is active, and thus feel a connection to the course).